brianchandbound/ga-ds/extra/project.md

 * Future improvements

-The in-class presentation should be directed toward your student peers and be aimed at 7 minutes in length with 2-3 minutes of questions.
+The in-class presentation should be directed toward your student peers and be aimed at 10 minutes total in length with 2-3 minutes of questions.
 The presentation should be more informal and bonus points for making it fun--3 hours of p-value discussions is draining!

 ## Milestone 1 - Due Dec 21